valeriast/actions-abaplint/README.md

 It's based on https://github.com/abaplint/actions-abaplint.

-The purpose is to create annotation only for changed files.
+The purpose is to create annotations only for changed files in a Pull request.
+This action also overcomes the 50 annotations GitHub limit, it displays around 500 annotation.

 ### Usage
 Example using git diff command to retrieve changed file